TUTORIALS - UE3 MODELING 1 - BASICS

 • Unlimited UV space, including using negative UV space.

-• Supports importing externally made collision models.
+• Supports importing externally made simplified collision models.

 • Can't do